perllb/ctg-sc-cite-seq-10x/README.md

 ## Handle dual and single indexing in same sequencing run

 RNA and ADT/HTO libraries must often have different indexing.
-It is handled by the pipeline by looking up the length of `adt` index, and setting the --use-bases-mask accordingly.
+It is handled by the pipeline by:
+- It looks up the length of `adt` index, and setting the --use-bases-mask accordingly.
 If adt index is found to be 6 bases, it will set --use-bases-mask=Y28n*,I6n*,N10,Y90n* during mkfastq_adt.
+- By default, it will assume that RNA sample indices are dual, and ADT indices are single.
+It will thus set --filter-single-index during mkfastq_adt, and --filter-dual-index during mkfastq_rna.

 ## Container
 - `sc-cite-seq-10x`: For 10x sc-cite-seq.
 Based on cellranger v6.